dapr/php-sdk/docs/actors.md

 ### Actor Methods

 Most of the boilerplate for `IActor` is handled by the `Actor` trait.
-However, here are those methods and what they do:
+Here are those methods and what they do:

 #### create_reminder()